Mobile phone provider reviews

 Vodafone has a number of different pay-monthly deals.

-Standard Bundles are the most affordable pay-monthly option.
-They offer unlimited texts plus a choice of data (250MB to 2GB) and minutes (250-1,000).
-Red Bundles, meanwhile, offer unlimited UK mobile and landline calls and texts in addition to 1-60GB of 4G data.
+Essential Plans are the most affordable pay-monthly option.
+They offer unlimited texts plus a choice of data (500MB to 1GB) and minutes (500-1,000).
+Red Extra bundles, meanwhile, offer unlimited UK mobile and landline calls and texts in addition to 3-60GB of 4G data.

-Red Entertainment Bundles include 4G data allowances (8-40GB) plus access to one of four entertainment packs, with a choice of Spotify Premium, Sky Sports Mobile TV or Now TV.
+Red Entertainment Bundles include 4G data allowances (8-80GB) plus access to one of four entertainment packs, with a choice of Amazon Prime Video, Spotify Premium, Sky Sports Mobile TV or Now TV.

 Vodafone's main PAYG incentive is its Rewards loyalty scheme, which gives reward points every time you top up.
 You can use these to buy anything from extra calls, texts or data to a new smartphone.